Klinogicare® Quantum Magnetic Storm

 Cooling type

-Defines the strength of the magnetic field.
-The higher the value, the deeper and more intensely nerves and muscles are stimulated, promoting activation of deep structures.
+Defines the intensity of the magnetic field.
+The higher the value, the deeper and more intense the stimulation of the nerves and muscles, which supports the activation of deep structures.

 Superficial (2-3 T)